Dropdown

 mutationObserver: true,

-})init(boolean): Init the component on creationinitEvents(boolean): Init events on the componentenforceType('default' or 'menu'): The type of the dropdownopenOn('click' or 'hover'): Open the dropdown on click/hover from the trigger elementequalizeWidth(boolean): Equalize width on the trigger and the container.
-It will refresh on mutation observer (if enable)mutationObserver(boolean): Use MutationObserver to update component on changes
+})init(boolean): Init the component on creationenforceType('default' or 'menu'): The type of the dropdownopenOn('click' or 'hover'): Open the dropdown on click/hover from the trigger elementequalizeWidth(boolean): Equalize width on the trigger and the container.
+It will refresh on mutation observer (if enabled)mutationObserver(boolean): Use MutationObserver to update component on changeson(object): events to listen to

 Methods

-The dropdown component provides several methods to init and destroy the component and also open/toggle/close event.
+The dropdown component provides several methods allowing you to control the component programmatically.

 import { Dropdown } from 'compotes'